acousticsmh/OptionPricing/README.md

 - The implementation of how the statistics are stored/generated for each option/financial instrument is encapsulated within the strategy methods.
 To the user, only these two methods are provided.

+## Wrapper Class and Template Programming in C++

+- In this latest update, I've added a wrapper class so that any class initialized on top of it need not handle it's own memory management.
+- This wrapper class works on top of any class, because it's written to work on a template class.
+It stores a inner pointer to the actual class variable, and provides pointer like access to the attributes of the class.
+- Any future class can use the constructor of the wrapper class so that it can eventually work as a pointer to that class, and the destructor of the wrapper destroys the object on going out of scope.